Azure/PSRule.Rules.Azure/docs/expanding-source-files.md

 - The Bicep CLI must be installed.
   When using GitHub Actions or Azure Pipelines the Bicep CLI is pre-installed.
 - Location of issues in Bicep source files is not supported.
-- Expansion of Bicep source files times out after 5 seconds.
+- Expansion of Bicep source files times out after 5 seconds by default.
+  The timeout can be overridden by setting the [AZURE_BICEP_FILE_EXPANSION_TIMEOUT][3] option.

   [1]: using-templates.md#featuresupport
   [2]: setup/configuring-expansion.md#excludingfiles
+  [3]: setup/setup-bicep.md#configuringtimeout

 ## Strong type